lenincompres/DOM.js/README.md

 );
 ```

-For DOM.set, a boolean argument with a *false* value indicates that this element should not be appended to the document body.
+For `DOM.set()`, a boolean argument with a *false* value indicates that this element should not be appended to the document body.
 A value of *true* would mean that the element (and/or model) will replace all the current content in the DOM (or in the element invoking the **set** method).

 Models may contain properties for tags and ids, and a children or element array of similar or different elements.